vivz/dance-marathon-2015/README.md

 + __Type__

-NOTE:Please take a look at our [sample website](http://daily-bruin.github.io/dance-marathon-2015/), so you know what each type looks like and if they are what you wanted.
+NOTE: Please take a look at our [sample website](http://daily-bruin.github.io/dance-marathon-2015/), so you know what each type looks like and if they are what you wanted.

 __Availible options__ (Please type in the type name exactly as it is written below):